Slope Stability Analysis, Design, and Repair Services

 — Flattening a slope reduces the shear stresses along potential sliding surfaces, increasing the factor of safety.

-— Prestressed anchors and anchored walls do not require slope movement before they impose restraining
+— Prestressed anchors and anchored walls do not require slope movement before they impose the restraining

-— Conventional gravity retaining walls, mechanically stabilized earth (MSE) walls, and soil nailed walls, which are not prestressed, must move before they can develop resistance to stabilize a landslide.
+— Conventional gravity retaining walls, mechanically stabilized earth (MSE) walls, and soil nail walls, which are not prestressed, must move before they can develop resistance to stabilize a landslide.

-—Piles or drilled shafts that extend through a sliding mass, into more stable soil beneath, can be used to improve slope stability.
-A combination of limit equilibrium slope stability analyses and p-y analyses can be used to design piles or drilled shafts to achieve the desired increase in factor of safety of the slope.
+—Piles or drilled shafts that extend through a sliding mass, into the more stable soil beneath, can be used to improve slope stability.
+A combination of Limit Equilibrium Method of Slope Stability Analyses and p-y analyses can be used to design piles or drilled shafts to achieve the desired increase in the factor of safety of the slope.

 — Slopes have been stabilized using lime piles, grouting with cement, vegetation, thermal treatment, and construction of a reinforced concrete bridge on the ground surface, followed by excavation of soil from beneath the bridge to unload the head of a landslide.

 — When a sliding mass has been disturbed significantly as the result of slope movement, and the slide area must support structures or pavements, it may be necessary to excavate and replace the entire sliding mass.
-Excavation and replacement, with good compaction and drains beneath the fill, provide a very reliable means of restoring full usefulness to a slide area.
-The cost of the method is large when the surface of sliding is deep beneath the ground.
+Excavation and replacement, with proper compaction and drains beneath the fill, provide a very reliable means of restoring full usefulness to a slide area.
+The cost of this method is significant when the surface of sliding is deep beneath the ground.

 Alpha Adroit Engineering Ltd provides:

-—Stability analysis of natural and man-made slopes including excavations, embankments, dams, dykes, dumps, and fills
+—Stability analysis of natural and human-made slopes including excavations, embankments, dams, dikes (dykes), dumps and fills

 —Design of shallow and deep open excavations, open pits, waste dumps, and high embankments